Jonnenpijonne/Jonnenpijonne/README.md

 ## About
 I design and validate secure infrastructure and compliance-driven solutions.
 My work focuses on reliable, auditable delivery where configuration, testing, and documentation prevent issues from reaching end users.
 I operate across public- and private-sector environments with attention to governance, process, and operational quality.

+I’m strongest in designing and building portable, validated CI/CD-driven solutions end-to-end.
+I may not own large-scale production environments yet, but I build systems that are ready to be taken there.

 Motto:
 "If it's not documented and tested, it doesn't exist."